Australian Defence Industry Incubator

 Australia’s commercialisation engine for Defence and dual-use technologies

-AUSDII will deliver a bespoke end-to-end incubation program strengthening Australia’s sovereign capabilities aligned with Defence’s strategic growth areas and dual-use technologies including advanced cyber, artificial intelligence and autonomy, electronic warfare, hypersonics and counter-hypersonics, quantum technologies, and undersea warfare.
+AUSDII will deliver a structured defence-focused incubation program strengthening Australia’s sovereign capabilities aligned with Defence’s strategic growth areas and dual-use technologies including advanced cyber, space and electronic warfare; artificial intelligence and autonomous and uncrewed systems; hypersonics and counter-hypersonics; quantum technologies; and surface and sub-surface warfare.

 Why is AUSDII needed?

-While Australia hosts several innovation incubators, there is no current defence-specific national incubator program that supports Australian early-stage companies developing defence capability.
+While Australia hosts several innovation incubators, there is no dedicated defence and national security- incubator program that supports Australian early-stage companies developing defence capability.

-AUSDII closes a critical gap between technology concept and defence adoption by connecting innovators and early-stage companies with operational endusers, expert advisors, technical capability providers, investors, and global networks.
+AUSDII closes a critical gap between technology concept and Defence adoption by connecting innovators and early-stage companies with capability end-users, industry experts, technical capability providers, investors, and global networks.

 AUSDII will uplift and de-risk early-stage companies to ensure these companies are ready to support Defence.